The Prodigal Son

 It takes courage to be healed from a past abortion.
 Going back to look at the sins that contributed to our abortion decision is hard.

-Did we ask our parents for help?
+Did I ask my parents for help?
 I didn’t.
 How about you?

 From the time we are little girls, the enemy’s plan is to isolate us.
 That way, he has us exactly where he wants us when we are faced with life-altering decisions: alone.

 Since that very moment, every child in the womb has become a target for Satan to destroy.
-Satan hates humans because we are created in the image of God (Genesis 1:27).
+Satan hates humans because we are created in the image of God (ref.
+Genesis 1:27).
 He takes this hatred one step further by convincing women that abortion is a good thing.
 How sinister is that?
 It is evil and unnatural for a woman, a mother, to kill her baby.
-Yet all of us on this conference call have done just that.
+Those of us who’ve had an abortion have done just that.

 How did we let this happen?